learn-co-students/dc-web-060120/26-authentication/README.md

 * Objectives
-    - Explain the difference between sessions and cookies
+    - Use the bcrypt gem

+To add a password to a model:
+- Uncomment and bundle the bcrypt gem
-    - Use cookies/sessions to store persistent data
+- add `has_secure_password` to model
-    - Retrieve and use data stored in cookies/sessions
+- add password_digest:string to User model through a migration